Wind-WindKids/winding/samples/sophieandwind/sun.md

 “But we do need tape,” she said.

 @right: page, image
-Three kids across the grass field, a huge dragon kite tumbling down on them.
+Two kids across the grass field, a huge dragon kite tumbling down on them.
 Sophie walking.
 Sunlit grass, playful breeze.